pjfichet/tintin-mume/README.md

 ### Target ###

 You can target something in _writing_ mode with `v something`.
-From the _quick_ mode, simply type `:v something`.
+From the _quick_ mode, simply type `wv something`.
 Once your target is set, all offensive commands (spells, backstab, bash, hit, etc.), will target it.